alstat/QuranTree.jl/docs/src/man/nlp/topic_modeling.md

 feats = parse.(QuranFeatures, feats)
 ```
 ## Lemmatization
 Using the above parsed features, we then convert the `form` of the tokens into its lemma.
-This is useful for addressing minimal variations due to inflection.
+This is useful for addressing inflections.
 ```@repl abc
 lemmas = lemma.(feats)
 forms1 = crpsnew[!, :form]